 - He will take several sets of clothing into the changing room.
 As he tries them on, if a character is in an adjacent changing room he will be able to hear the man mutter to himself, “Well Danny, looks like you’ve hit the big time.”

-If the adventure team characters are distracted by the child's tantrum in Observation Point 3 and the players do not specifically state that they continue to observe passenger traffic in spite of the display then they will miss Mr. Oshon's debarkation and shopping trip.
+If the characters are distracted by the child’s tantrum in Observation Point 3 and the players do not specifically state that they continue to observe passenger traffic in spite of the display then they will miss Mr. Oshon’s debarkation and shopping trip.
 Their only chance to pick up on him will be at observation point 4D.
-If an adventure team character is attempting to recognize faces and Mr. Oshon attracts his attention, he will recognize him if a roll of 2d6 - 2 is less than the character's intelligence.
+If an adventure team character is attempting to recognize faces and Mr. Oshon attracts his attention, he will recognize him if a roll of 2d6-2 is less than the character’s INT.
 Danny is a common Regattan name, but Oshon is not, and if any character picks up on the name Oshon and somehow compares it against Mercury personnel records he will get a match.

 - On being screened for boarding, Regattan starport security men approach and question a certain passenger.
 After searching his carry-on luggage for a few minutes they arrest him and lead him away.
 The arrest goes without incident.
 The man is a known gem smuggler.
 (Note: this leaves a high stateroom unoccupied.)